wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Important notes:

-- New discovery: `createSetPosition(x, y)` can be simulated, so we can still use this API with some workaround.

 - Without exceptions, directions are based on north and use radian input and output, clockwise(sun salt direction) being positive, anticlockwise(moon salt direction) being negative.
   - `derotateToAngle()` uses degree input, this is because `.angle` of points is in degrees.

-- For the full details of the usages, see JSDoc.
+- For the full details of the usages, see the JSDoc of functions.

 ### logged instruction

 - `logAddIngredient` and similar: logged version of the instruction APIs.
 It print an information to console and add the instruction.

-### Detection functions
+### Detectors

 Used to detection of certain entities.

-- `isDangerZone`: test danger zone entities in collision of current point.
+- `isDangerZone`: test danger zone entities.
-- `isStrongDangerZone`: test strong danger zone entities in collision of current point.
+- `isStrongDangerZone`: test strong danger zone entities.
-- `isVortex`: test vortex entities in collision of current point.
+- `isVortex`: test vortex entities.
+- isPotionEffect: test potion effects.

 ### Stirring subroutines.